From start to finish, the journey to become a foster carer takes around six months. This page outlines the different steps involved.

 The next step involves submitting an application and we will need to carry out checks on you and your family.

-- Child-related employment screening clearances through the Department for Communities and Social Inclusion for all adults living in the home
+- Child-related employment screening clearances through the Department of Human Services for all adults living in the home

 - child protection checks (this involves contact with the Department for Child Protection)